vk-cs/docs-public/docs/en/main/base/account/concepts/quotasandlimits/quotasandlimits.md

 The limit on the size of one SSD-HIGH-IOPS disk (5 TB) is due to operational requirements, it can be exceeded without contacting technical support.
 A disk created over the limit is no different in performance, but restoring or migrating such a disk will take considerable time and will involve risks.

 The limit on the total volume of images (2 TB) can be exceeded by contacting [technical support](/en/contacts).

+The limit on the number of disks snapshots (200 pcs.) can be exceeded by contacting [technical support](/en/contacts).

 ### File storage